 "Applications of penalties has to be undertaken consistently.
 We either have regulations or we don't."

-Cardiff seeks to increase traffic warden powers
+Cardiff increases traffic warden powers

-"They will also monitor motorists stopping in yellow box junctions.
+"They also monitor motorists stopping in yellow box junctions.
 This will help avoid gridlock and ease the frustration caused to the majority of drivers who abide by the law."

 The town with no parking enforcement